Is Site Audit a Replacement for Semrush or Ahrefs?

 - SERP feature opportunities (featured snippets, People Also Ask)

-Scan: Does not do keyword research at all
+Site Audit: Does not do keyword research at all

 If you need keyword research: Use Semrush or Ahrefs